hariharan-devarajan/vanidl/examples/report.md

 ### Darshan I/O Profiling Results
 - It spends 8.43% of time on I/O
+- The I/O
 - At each timestep it reads different different NPZ files which is read in one go and is fed to training steps
 - It performs 80% of I/O as small I/O of several KB and rest of the I/O is in MB.
 	- Most of time is dominated by the small I/O
+	- As the I/O is not big enough it achieves a small median bandwidth.
+	-
 	-

 # I/O Patterns in Training of DL workloads